Century Anger Management Model of Intervention

-Target Population: Adults who have anger control and/or communication problems.
-The program can also be used with adolescents.
+Target Population: Adults who have anger control and/or communication problems; can also be used with adolescents

 All participants are provided with this workbook (separate workbooks are available for adults and adolescents) which provides many worksheets and questionnaires to personalize and apply the tools of anger control in their daily lives.
 Participants are also encouraged to practice the tools between sessions and then briefly share their progress or challenges with the rest of the class.
 A certificate is issued at the completion of the program.
 Graduates are invited to return to future classes for a free “tune-up,” if needed.

 The goals of Century Anger Management Model of Intervention are:

 - Recognize and understand the nature and normalcy of anger as a hard-wired reaction for survival when triggered

 - Understand the high costs of inappropriate anger expression in today’s society